 Once you know what people care about, connect the dots for them.
-Case studies are an awesome way to do this, which is why I've been helping curate WPOstats, a vendor-neutral directory of performance case studies.
+Case studies (such as those curated at WPOstats.com) are an excellent way to do this.
 For example, if someone on your executive team cares about conversions and revenue, you can direct them to a set of studies that focus on the impact of performance on revenue and conversion rate.
 People on your marketing team probably care about traffic and engagement.
 And so on.

 One of the fastest routes to getting people to care about performance is to show them how slow their site is compared to their competitors.
 One of the great things about synthetic monitoring is that you can test any page on the web, not just your own.
 This lets you do great things like generate side-by-side filmstrips – and even better: videos – of your site alongside your competitors' sites (or any other aspirational sites).

 If you want to see non-technical stakeholders' eyes glaze over, show them an endless series of dashboards and charts.
 Less is more is your mantra.
 In the same way that you need to understand what motivates different people in your organization, you also need to tailor your reporting.
 For some people, your performance report might be just a single graph or a very simple dashboard that shows them the data points they care about.
 (It stands to reason that you should always be ready to go deeper upon request.)